 A cautionary note must be sounded, however.
 Observations of these additional crops during the 2003/2004 season clearly showed that soil fertility is low in these areas and that a second crop may not be profitable (and hence sustainable) in many cases unless more attention is paid to increasing soil fertility.
-Since organic materials, including animal manure, in these villages are generally burnt as fuel for cooking, warmth etc., this must entail increased use of interventions such as trees and composting.
-Some progress has been made with limited adoption of the integration of pigeonpea on bunds, but a great deal of additional work is necessary.
+Since organic materials, including animal manure, in these villages are generally burnt as fuel for cooking, warmth etc., this must entail increased use of trees, composting etc. Some progress has been made with limited adoption of the integration of pigeonpea on bunds, but a great deal of additional work is necessary.